 Barnes — who stood 6-foot-4 and was known as both “Long” and “Gentleman” Jim Barnes — could certainly play golf very well and did so for a number of years.

-It can also be argued that Barnes deserves to be a member of the career Grand Slam circle of major championship winners – which includes Sarazen, Hogan, Nicklaus, Player, and Woods — because he won three Western Opens (1914, 1917, and 19191) and three North and South Opens (1916 and 1919), both of which were considered a ‘major’ before the creation of the Masters.
+It can also be argued that Barnes deserves to be a member of the career Grand Slam circle of major championship winners – which includes Sarazen, Hogan, Nicklaus, Player, and Woods — because he won three Western Opens (1914, 1917, and 19191) and two North and South Opens (1916 and 1919), both of which were considered a ‘major’ before the creation of the Masters.
 It’s worth noting that while Barnes never played in the Masters, it wasn’t because he was excluded.
 He actually was invited to play in the first Masters tournament, but declined to accept the invitation.
 There’s no official reason why he chose not to travel to Augusta for that inaugural event which was officially known as the Augusta National Invitational Tournament — held in March 1934.
 Barnes may not have accepted the invitation because of his age – 47 at the time of the event, just a few weeks shy of his 48th birthday.
 Official records indicate that the last professional major that Barnes played was the 1932 U.S. Open where he finished 55th.
 Barnes did play in the 1930 (British) Open Championship, at age 44, where he recorded a sixth-place finish.
 And, he won the New Jersey State Open in 1939, when he was 53.

 Had Barnes played in the Masters and won, he would have been the world’s first professional golfer to win the career Grand Slam.
 Instead, by not playing and not winning the Masters, Barnes finds himself on the aforementioned list of the 17 golfers who have won at least three of the four majors in their competitive careers.